© 2025 All Rights reserved WUSF

 The focus on fluoride has ramped up in recent months.

-President Donald Trump's pick of United States Department of Health and Human Services Secretary Robert F. Kennedy Jr. amplified his concerns that ingesting fluoride can cause health problems.
+President Donald Trump's pick of U.S. Department of Health and Human Services Secretary Robert F. Kennedy Jr. amplified his concerns that ingesting fluoride can cause health problems, including cognitive issues in young children.

-ALSO READ: Florida Legislature passes a statewide ban on fluoridation in community water systems
+ALSO READ: Legislature passes a statewide ban on fluoridation in community water systems

 Kennedy is also pushing to ban children's prescription fluoride supplements, which are sometimes recommended when they don't have fluoridated water.

-And while the Centers for Disease Control and Prevention currently recommends fluoride in drinking water and has called it one of the "10 great public health inventions of the 20th century," Kennedy is trying to change that, too.
+And while the Centers for Disease Control and Prevention currently recommends fluoride at a specific low level in drinking water and has called it one of the "10 great public health inventions of the 20th century," Kennedy is trying to change that, too.

 "Water fluoridation has been researched for more than 80 years, and overwhelming, credible scientific evidence consistently indicates that fluoridation of community water supplies is safe and effective at preventing and repairing tooth decay," said Dr. Jeff Ottley, president of the Florida Dental Association, in a statement after DeSantis first announced he would sign the measure last week.

-Not every county in Florida added fluoride to their water to begin with, but all that currently do so must stop by July.
+Not every county in Florida added fluoride to water systems to begin with, but all that currently do so must stop by July.

-That additives ban is part of the “Florida Farm Bill,” SB 700, which is supported by Agriculture Commissioner Wilton Simpson and contains a number of provisions also geared toward helping farmers.
+That ban of fluoride and some other additives is part of a wide-ranging “Florida Farm Bill” (SB 700), which is supported by Agriculture Commissioner Wilton Simpson and contains a number of provisions geared toward helping farmers.

 If you have any questions about the state government or the legislative process, you can ask the Your Florida team by clicking here.